-The Environmental Quality Incentives Program (EQIP) is a voluntary conservation program of the USDA Natural Resources Conservation Service (NRCS) that promotes agricultural production and environmental quality.
+The Environmental Quality Incentives Program (EQIP) is a voluntary conservation program of the USDA-Natural Resources Conservation Service (NRCS) that promotes agricultural production and environmental quality as compatible goals.
 This program is available to farmers and offers financial and technical assistance to install or implement structural and management practices on eligible agricultural land.

 The following are West Pottawattamie County resource concerns to be addressed by EQIP: